pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

-# Background on the 1000 Genomes genotype data
+# Preparation of the 1000 Genomes genotype data

 These are the steps I took to prepare the 1000 Genomes data for this workshop.
 If you do not have access to the data on *midway*, you should